 Thankfully, their second floor escaped serious damage, and the theatre foyer, auditorium and stage area are repairable.

-NORPA has managed to find a studio space out of town and their creative development of Djurra will go ahead as planned starting 24 April.
+The creative development of Djurra went ahead as planned starting 24 April.